 Please excuse the cliché, but there really is ‘something for everyone’ in Copenhagen—as a centuries old city bursting with innovation, it represents the optimal balance of modernity and history.
-The city is interwoven with monuments dating all the way back from before the Middle Ages and arresting contemporary architecture is seamlessly incorporated within and around its historical centers.
+Denmark’s capital city is interwoven with monuments dating all the way back from before the Middle Ages and arresting contemporary architecture is seamlessly incorporated within and around its historical centers.

 Beyond the city’s exceptional urban appeal, Copenhagen is also special because it is baby-friendly to a degree that you likely won’t find anywhere else.
 To both natives and tourists alike, the city goes out of its way to accommodate young children.
 Here are only some of the reasons why:

 13 Best Things to do in Copenhagen with Kids

 Every city that calls itself kid-friendly must have a zoo.
 The Copenhagen Zoo opened its gates in 1859 and has since grown to house over 3,000 animals.
 The Copenhagen Zoo has everything you’d expect from a zoo plus an array of special children’s events at any given time.
 Check the Copenhagen Zoo website to see what’s in store for your visit.

 Tip: The zoo’s map shows the locations of restrooms with baby changing tables as well as designated quiet areas for breastfeeding if you prefer a private place.

 2. The National Aquarium